 Her parents were in for a surprise.
 The last time they had seen their daughter, she was just 12; now, she was a blossoming 16-year-old.
 “They were like, ‘What the hell happened to you?!’”
 Chopra says.
 “I don’t know if it was something in the water in America or whatever, but I grew up.”
 Fully intending to pursue a career in aeronautical engineering, the self-proclaimed “geek at heart” asked a photographer to take photos of her for her scholarship application to a program in Australia.
 Unbeknownst to Chopra, her mother sent the shots to the Miss India competition.
 The callback offer arrived, and the rest, as they say, is history (or kismet, if you ask Chopra).
 She won Miss India and took the Miss World title shortly after; thus, the unknown girl from Jharkhand was on the fast track to becoming a star in her own country and beyond.

-Nowadays, Chopra plays the brazen and badass Alex Parrish on ABC’s hit show Quantico, currently in its second season after a well-received debut.
+Nowadays, Chopra plays the brazen and badass Alex Parrish on ABC’s hit show Quantico.
 Her role is, in a way, the first of its kind.
 “My part was not written for an Indian girl,” Chopra points out.
 “I know my job well enough to be able to play a 1700s Indian queen in my last movie, which was a period drama, to Alex Parrish, who is a really modern American girl.
 Neither of which is me, by the way.”
 Intentionally or not, she’s paving the way for a race-blind and even gender-blind Hollywood.
-(Case in point: In the upcoming Baywatch movie, she’s playing the villain Victoria, which was originally written as Victor.)
+(Case in point: In the movie Baywatch she plays the villain Victoria, which was originally written as Victor.)

 Dubroff used Troy Surratt Artistique Blush in Ponceau and Classic Rouge ($32).